WWE SmackDown Results: Winners, Grades, Reaction and Highlights from October 23

 Asuka and Naomi vs. Mandy Rose and Sonya Deville

 All the women fought until Vega was alone in the ring with The Empress of Tomorrow.
-Asuka quickly knocked Vega down and out with a roundhouse kick and stood tall.
+Asuka quickly knocked her down and out with a roundhouse kick and stood tall.

 Asuka and Naomi vs. Rose and Deville never started